 Your medical team will give you guidelines to help you prevent infections until your immune system recovers.
-The most important of these is frequent handwashing with antibacterial soap and water, or an alcohol-based hand sanitizer, especially in these circumstances:
+The most important of these is frequent, thorough handwashing with soap and water, especially in these circumstances:

 - before eating or preparing food